intel-secl/skc-tools/SKC_Product_Guide.md

 AAS is an infrastructure service and is shared with other Intel® SecL-DC components.

-## SGX Host Verification Service

-The SGX Host Verification Service (SHVS) collects the SGX information of all the compute nodes in a data center using the SGX Agent.
-The SGX information consists of SGX discovery information (SGX supported, SGX enabled, FLC enabled and EPC memory size) and SGX platform hardware and software information (Manifest file/encPPID, CPU SVN, ISV SVN, QEID, QEIdentity, PCEID).

-SHVS pushes the SGX platform hardware and software information to the SGX Caching Service (SCS), which uses it to get the PCK certificates of the platform from Intel SGX Provisioning Certification Service (PCS).
-SHVS also uses SCS to determine if the platform is up to date on hardware and security patches (TCB).

 ## SGX Caching Service

 The SGX Caching Service (SCS) allows to retrieve the PCK certificates of the data center server platforms from Intel SGX Provisioning Certification Service (PCS).
 SCS retrieves also platform models collateral.
 The collateral consists of the security patches (TCBInfo) that have been issued for Intel platform models.
 Finally, SCS retrieves the Certificate Revocation Lists (CRLs).